awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

      --setup-system-service true
    ```

-   If you specify `--setup-system-service true`, the installer prints `Successfully set up Nucleus as a system service` if it set up and ran the software as a system service\.
+   <a name="installer-setup-system-service-output-message"></a>If you specify `--setup-system-service true`, the installer prints `Successfully set up Nucleus as a system service` if it set up and ran the software as a system service\.
 Otherwise, the installer doesn't output any message if it installs the software successfully\.
-**Note**
+**Note**  <a name="installer-deploy-dev-tools-without-provision"></a>
 You can't use the `deploy-dev-tools` argument to deploy local development tools when you run the installer without the `--provision true` argument\.
 For information about deploying the Greengrass CLI directly on your device, see [Greengrass Command Line Interface](gg-cli.md)\.

-1. View the files in the root folder to verify the installation\.
+1. <a name="installer-verify-installation"></a>Verify the installation by viewing the files in the root folder\.

    ```
    ls /greengrass/v2